 Much higher in iron than other grains, oatmeal is an excellent choice if you need getting your daily value of iron.
 Iron is essential in the creation of red blood cells and is a necessary part of any healthy diet.

-Find out the nutrient difference between instant and regular oatmeal in my article, Instant Oatmeal vs Oatmeal: What’s The Difference?
+Find out the nutrient difference in my article, Instant Oatmeal vs Oatmeal: What’s The Difference?

 It seems every time I pay at the supermarket the price is higher than the last time.
 In addition, it seems I have less groceries in my shopping cart.

 If you would like to spend less money at the supermarket, then the cost of food certainly matters.
 The price may sway your decision about which one to use in your meals more often.
 Therefore, which costs more?

 Eggs costs more than oatmeal per serving.
 The average price for oatmeal is $0.18 per 40 gram serving.
 The average price for a 2 egg serving is $0.51.
 Eggs cost 180% more per serving than oatmeal.

 To conduct some original research, I decided to search various different stores to compare the price of both.
 The eggs chosen were store brand and not organic, just regular white, large eggs.

 I first visited the Shoprite supermarket for the prices of both: